Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Persistence is very important.
-You should not give up unless you are forced to give up."
+> "If you set your goals ridiculously high and its a failure, you will fail above everyone elses success."
-> — **Elon Musk**
+> — **James Cameron**

 ---

-_Last updated: 26 September 2025 ⏳_
+_Last updated: 27 September 2025 ⏳_